Making Change Happen

 The reform of the VA benefits system began with the enactment of the Veterans’ Judicial Review Act of 1988, allowing veterans to appeal to a newly created U.S. Court of Appeals for Veterans Claims.
 NVLSP was instrumental in getting this landmark legislation passed.

 Over the 25 years since this legislation was enacted, NVLSP has taken advantage of access to the courts by filing lawsuits to enforce the law in instances where the VA or the military services has denied benefits to veterans in violation of law.
-NVLSP’s success in these lawsuits has forced the VA and the military services to pay more than $4.5 billion in disability and death benefits to hundreds of thousands of veterans and their survivors.
+NVLSP’s success in lawsuits has resulted in more than $5.2 billion dollars being awarded in disability, death and medical benefits to hundreds of thousands of veterans and their survivors.

 To bolster the success of this new system, NVLSP also worked to ensure that veterans could secure representation on appeal from other advocates.
 NVLSP has been in the forefront of creating a national safety net for veterans who had been unable to obtain an advocate.